PriyankaGulhane16/Customer-Shopping-Behavior-Analysis/README.md

 📈 Results & Insights:-

-Identified key revenue drivers
+Identified key revenue drivers and discovered high-performing categories:

-Discovered high-performing categories

-The majority of customers fall within the 36-50 age group.
+The majority of customers fall within the 32-44 age group in sales.
 This age group is also the target for frequent purchases.

 The male population accounts for 68% of customers, indicating a significant gender imbalance in the customer base.